Cowabunga-online/Cowabunga-Online-Jailbreak/README.md

   <h1> Cowabunga Online Jailbreak</h1>
 </div>

 Welcome to the Cowabunga Online Jailbreak repository!
-Cowabunga Online is the latest addition to the iOS 18 jailbreak solutions.
+Cowabunga Online is the latest addition to the iOS 18 to iOS 18.2 jailbreak solutions.
 It is a fully online jailbreak method that allows users to customize their iPhones and iPads without the need for a Mac, Windows, or Linux computer.
 <br><br>